bcyphers/DP2_test/README.md

 # DP2 Test Suite
-This is some code to test our DP2 schemes. datacenter.py has the main code for the virtual datacenter, and machine.py has the code for the virtual machine and physical machine simulation classes.
-To try it, run 'python test.py' and watch
-\- it fills the data center with 200 randomly-generated VMs, then adds 10 users with 20 VMs each to the network and lets them run to completion.
-Our solution is a WIP in the real\_test and server.py files.
+This is a system to test our DP2 schemes. datacenter.py has the main code for the virtual datacenter, and machine.py has the code for the virtual machine and physical machine simulation classes.
+To try it, run 'python real\_test.py' and watch \- it fills the data center with 200 randomly-generated VMs, then adds 10 users with 20 VMs each to the network and lets them run to completion.
+Other schemes can be run with greedy\_test.py, straggler\_test.py, and pairs\_test.py.

 ### Outline of datacenter properties:
  - machines has 288 Machine objects indexed by ID - 1/4th the actual number.